 Some of the rankings didn't surprise us at all: California has the most air pollution; New York has the longest average daily commute (30.6 minutes); and Michigan (where one of its biggest cities recently declared bankruptcy) has the highest unemployment rate.

 Some states don't have it so bad.
 Ohio's claim to shame (this is the tongue-in-cheek part) is being the nerdiest, based on the highest number of library visits per capita.
-North Dakota, on the other hand, has the ugliest residents as chosen by The Daily Beast.

 Massachusetts was listed as having the worst drivers, based on highest rate of auto accidents.
 The rest of us New Englanders might be inclined to laughingly agree with that assessment, but one Massachusetts poster insisted that ranking is skewed.